-- 3.5 The Scheme Actuary must comment on the sensitivity of the scheme's funding position to future investment market changes over the period to the intended effective date of the next Actuarial Funding Certificate and Funding Standard Reserve Certificate (or, where applicable, any later date specified under section 49(3) or 49(3B) of the Act).
-Such comments must have particular regard to the relationship between the assets held and the form and incidence of the liabilities and must seek to convey a reasonable understanding of the nature and extent of the investment risk. - 3.6 If part of the assets of the scheme to be taken into account for the purpose of meeting the Funding Standard take the form of contingent assets as defined in Statutory Guidance published by the Pensions Board the Scheme Actuary must comply with the relevant Statutory Guidance.
-Given that contingent assets may only be in place for a fixed period, the Scheme Actuary must carefully consider whether it is appropriate to take account of such assets as well as the impact their inclusion may have on the funding position over the term of the Funding Proposal. - 3.7 If part of the assets of the scheme to be taken into account for the purpose of meeting the Funding Standard Reserve take the form of an Employer Undertaking, as defined in Statutory Guidance issued by the Pensions Board, the Scheme Actuary must comply with the relevant Statutory Guidance.
+- 3.5 The Scheme Actuary must comment on the sensitivity of the scheme's funding position over the period of the Funding Proposal.
+Such comments should cover the assumptions to which the funding position is most sensitive and must include the following: - (a) Future investment market changes having particular regard to the relationship between the assets held and the form and incidence of the liabilities, seeking to convey a reasonable understanding of the nature and extent of the investment risk. - (b) Where the Scheme Actuary has assumed that bond yields will increase over the period of the Funding Proposal, the potential impact if actual experience does not reflect this assumption. - (c) The Scheme Actuary must comment on the potential impact on the funding position if actual practice in relation to discretionary practices deviates from the assumed approach.
+The Scheme Actuary must also comment on the potential impact of any early retirement or other options which do not require the consent of the trustees or the employer. - 3.6 If part of the assets of the scheme to be taken into account for the purpose of meeting the Funding Standard take the form of contingent assets - as defined in Statutory Guidance published by the Pensions Authority - the Scheme Actuary must comply with the relevant Statutory Guidance.
+Given that contingent assets may only be in place for a fixed period, the Scheme Actuary must carefully consider whether it is appropriate to take account of such assets as well as the impact their inclusion may have on the funding position over the term of the Funding Proposal. - 3.7 If part of the assets of the scheme to be taken into account for the purpose of meeting the Funding Standard Reserve take the form of an Employer Undertaking, as defined in Statutory Guidance issued by the Pensions Authority, the Scheme Actuary must comply with the relevant Statutory Guidance.